artists statement

 BIOGRAPHY

 Rachel L Bedder (b.
-1991, Norwich UK) is a visual artist working in primarily in oil painting, and less frequently analogue photography and fiber arts.
+1991, Norwich UK) is a visual artist working primarily in oil on canvas.
 She is drawn to particular organic and inorganic objects which become characters throughout her artworks, including fish, a moka pot, her cats and the moon.
-Originally hoping to be an art therapist, Rachel undertook an undergraduate degree in Art & Psychology at the Reading School of Art, before pursuing a doctorate in cognitive psychologist at UCL, and later returning to her love of painting during the COVID-19 pandemic lockdown in London.
-For several years she was the scientific curator & co-director of AXNS Collective, a group of young professionals developing programming and commisioning artwork to engage the public with science, working with Science Museum, London, Ashmolean Museum, Oxford and Kings College London.
-She is also a passionate about education for all, and has held adjunct faculty positions at Bard Microcollege at Brooklyn Public Library, and at Raritan Valley Community College at East Jersey State Prison.
-Rachel lives and works in in Jersey City (NJ) & NYC (NY).
+Originally hoping to be an art therapist, Rachel undertook an undergraduate degree in Art & Psychology at the Reading School of Art (UK), before pursuing a doctorate in cognitive neuroscience & psychology at University College London, and later returning to her love of painting during the pandemic lockdown.
+For several years she was the scientific curator & co-director of AXNS Collective, a group of young professionals developing programming and commissioning artwork to engage the public with science, working with Science Museum, London, Ashmolean Museum, Oxford and Kings College London.
+She is passionate about education for all, and has held adjunct faculty positions at Bard Microcollege at Brooklyn Public Library, and at Raritan Valley Community College at East Jersey State Prison.
+Rachel lives and works in Jersey City (NJ) & NYC (NY).